psaiteja/psaiteja.github.io/content/publication/soups2024/index.md

 publication_types: ["paper-conference"]

 # Publication name and optional abbreviated publication name.
-publication: "Proceedings of the Twentieth USENIX Conference on Usable Privacy and Security (SOUPS '24)"
+publication: "Proceedings of the Twentieth USENIX Conference on Usable Privacy and Security"
-publication_short: "SOUPS '24"
+publication_short: "SOUPS"

 abstract: "With the increase in the number of privacy regulations, small development teams are forced to make privacy decisions on their own.
 In this paper, we conduct a mixed-method survey study, including statistical and qualitative analysis, to evaluate the privacy perceptions, practices, and knowledge of members involved in various phases of the Software Development Life Cycle (SDLC).
 Our survey includes 362 participants from 23 countries, encompassing roles such as product managers, developers, and testers.
 Our results show diverse definitions of privacy across SDLC roles, emphasizing the need for a holistic privacy approach throughout SDLC.
 We find that software teams, regardless of their region, are less familiar with privacy concepts (such as anonymization), relying on self-teaching and forums.
 Most participants are more familiar with GDPR and HIPAA than other regulations, with multijurisdictional compliance being their primary concern.
 Our results advocate the need for role-dependent solutions to address the privacy challenges, and we highlight research directions and educational takeaways to help improve privacy-aware SDLC."